alexqfredrickson/notes/aws/aws.md

 ### CloudHSM

-AWS CloudHSM provisions and manages HSMs (hardware security modules) which let you generate your own encryption keys.
+CloudHSM provisions and manages HSMs (hardware security modules) which let you generate your own encryption keys.

 ### CloudFormation

-AWS CloudFormation is AWS' infrastructure-as-code service.
+CloudFormation is AWS' infrastructure-as-code service.

 A CloudFormation stack is a group of AWS resources defined in CloudFormation IaC.
 Stacks may import and export values from other stacks.
 A stack that contains exports cannot be deleted until each stack that leverages those exports (as imports) are deleted first.